 If you plan on keeping the ricotta in the freezer for a prolonged period, like more than a month, consider double wrapping the cheese.
 The easiest way to go about that is by packing the portions into freezer bags, and then those bags into containers for additional protection.

-Sargento says you can freeze their ricotta for up to two months (SA), but I’m pretty sure ricotta (in general) should turn out quite okay for even up to half a year.
+Sargento says you can freeze their ricotta for up to two months, but I’m pretty sure ricotta (in general) should turn out quite okay for even up to half a year.

 How To Defrost Ricotta Cheese

 Okay, so you have a container or bag of frozen ricotta and you want to thaw it.
 Here are your options:

 In the fridge

 The easiest way to go about thawing ricotta cheese is to leave it in the fridge overnight, in a bowl of cold or lukewarm water.
 The water helps speed up the defrosting process.

 It usually takes between 4 to 8 hours to defrost ricotta this way, depending on the amount.
 Therefore, it makes sense to start it the day before in the evening.